kalliste/seL4-c89/C89-PROJECT.md

   - [x] Route the generated capability tables and x86 helpers through the new portable constant macros.
   - [ ] Address the remaining diagnostics reported by the strict build.
   - [x] Replace the configuration helpers in `util.h` that relied on anonymous variadic macros.
   - [x] Tidy the libsel4 size/enumeration assertion macros so they no longer emit pedantic diagnostics under strict C90.
   - [x] Give the mode-specific cap helpers and page-size queries explicit return paths now that the attribute shims collapse under C89.
   - [x] Silence the x86 fault stubs by casting their unused parameters and returning explicit values for the pedantic C90 build.
   - [x] Compare the syscall slowpath bounds against signed temporaries so the pedantic build accepts `c_traps.c`.
   - [x] Keep the C89 inline compatibility shims visible in `machine/io.h` when printing is disabled.
   - [x] Rewrite the APIC initialisation to use named temporaries instead of subscripting compound literals.
+  - [x] Hoist the x86 virtual memory helpers so they declare locals at the top of each block and return explicit values under the pedantic C90 build.
   - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
   - [x] Replace the remaining anonymous variadic logging helpers with